twitter/twui/README.md

 # Example Project

 An included example project shows off the basic construction of a pure TwUI-based app.
 A TUINSView is added as the content view of the window, and some TUIView-based views are hosted in that.
-It includes a table view, and a tab bar (which is a good example of how you might build your own custom controls).
+It includes a table view, and a basic tab bar (which is a good example of how you might build your own custom controls).

 # Status

 TwUI should be considered an alpha project.
-It is current shipping in Twitter for Mac, in use 24/7 by many, many users and has proven itself very stable.
+It is current shipping in Twitter for Mac, Github for Mac, in use 24/7 by many, many users and has proven itself very stable.
 The code still has a few Twitter-for-Mac-isms that should be refactored and cleaned up.

 This project follows the [SemVer](http://semver.org/) standard.
 The API may change in backwards-incompatible ways before the 1.0 release.